ndje-enge/ndje-enge/README.md

 ### ⚙️ Data Engineering

-**[Sport Company ETL Pipeline](https://github.com/ndje-enge/Data-ETL-Pipeline)** - A Databricks-based ETL pipeline for merging and consolidating sports retail data from an acquired company into the parent company's data warehouse.
+**[Sport Company ETL Pipeline](https://github.com/ndje-enge/ELT-Pipeline-Databricks)** - A Databricks-based ELT pipeline for merging and consolidating sports retail data from an acquired company into the parent company's data warehouse.

-**[ELT Pipeline](https://github.com/ndje-enge/ETL-pipeline)** - A modern data engineering project demonstrating a complete ELT pipeline using dbt for data transformations, Snowflake as the cloud data warehouse, and Apache Airflow for orchestration.
+**[ELT Pipeline](https://github.com/ndje-enge/ELT-pipeline-Snowflake)** - A modern data engineering project demonstrating a complete ELT pipeline using dbt for data transformations, Snowflake as the cloud data warehouse, and Apache Airflow for orchestration.

 ### ⚖️ Optimization & AI